-The Gardens, independent living garden homes and apartments, was built in several phases in the late 1980s.
-The Gardens includes 102 apartments and 20 garden homes.
+The Gardens, independent senior living duplexes and apartments, were built in several phases in the late 1980s.
+The Gardens includes 100 apartments and 20 duplexes.
 One, two and three-bedroom floor plans are provided.

-The Villa, originally opened in 2003 as a community-based residential facility (CBRF) commonly referred to as a group home, accommodating eight residents at each villa.
+The Villa, originally opened in 2003 as a community-based residential facility (CBRF), or commonly referred to as a group home.
 In May 2009, a new building was constructed.
-The Villa now has two households with room for 16 residents in each.
-One of the households is designed for individuals who have early- to mid-stage dementia and includes activities and programming for this type of individual.
+The Villa has two households with room for 16 residents in each.
+One of the households is designed for individuals with early- to mid-stage dementia and includes activities and programming designed to provide the security and support needed.

-St. Mary's Home, a skilled nursing facility (SNF) specializing in long-term care, has four households with 16 residents in each.
+St. Mary's Home, a skilled nursing facility (SNF), or nursing home, specializing in long-term care, has four households with 16 residents in each.
 One secure household is dedicated to the care of residents with dementia.